 Why You Need Vitamin D

-You know how Granny hunches a little when she walks?
-We used to think that was just because she didn’t get enough calcium.
-But these days, we know that there’s a lot more to keeping your skeleton strong than calcium alone.
 Turns out, calcium needs a little help.
 Vitamin D is a fat-soluble vitamin that helps your intestines absorb calcium, and indirectly helps keep calcium in your bones.
-Without vitamin D, calcium can get a little crazy, accumulating in places it doesn’t belong or bypassing absorption entirely.
+Without vitamin D, calcium can get accumulated in places it doesn’t belong or bypass absorption entirely.
 Basically, you need vitamin D to make calcium work for you.
 Plus, recent research suggests that D’s benefits go beyond bones, supporting cellular function and overall wellbeing.

 How You Get It